SedsStringer/AntarcticaClassification/README.md

 These are the codes used to classify the landscape of Antarctica in Google Earth Engine (JavaScript)

+The scripts are commented on extensively, please read the comments as they provide some useful information on how to use them appropriately.

 These scripts can be broadly split into two components: i) Land Classification; ii) Accuracy Assessmment

 # 1) Land Classification